Nutrition: Encouraging Healthy Choices for Food-Insecure Marylanders

 Ensuring all Marylanders have access to nutritious food, regardless of income level makes for a stronger Maryland.

 The issue of nutrition is far more complicated than it may seem at first glance.
 Many factors influence what we choose to eat, including our socio-economic status, heritage, family influence and/or traditions, religion, education, emotional or psychological state, physical activity level and so much more.

 The barrage of confusing nutrition messages from advertising, social media, or truncated news headlines can contradict or reinforce our personal nutrition beliefs.
 What exactly makes up a healthy diet?
 Who says that recipe is the healthiest option?
 What if I don’t have access to healthy foods in my neighborhood?
 Or what if I can’t afford it?

-“As an experienced community nutritionist, I have great respect for how personal nutrition choices can be – no one likes to be told what to do, especially when it comes to something as personal as food choices,” said Kathy.
-Her approach is reflected in our new strategy, which focuses on –increasing access to more nutritious food and education to help build pathways put of hunger for more Marylanders.
+“As an experienced community nutritionist, I have great respect for how personal nutrition choices can be – no one likes to be told what to do, especially when it comes to something as personal as food choices,” said Kate.
+Her approach is reflected in our new strategy, which focuses on –increasing access to more nutritious food and education to help build pathways out of hunger for more Marylanders.

 How MFB is Addressing the Nutrition Crisis

 So where do we fit into the effort to improve nutritional health for more Marylanders?
 At MFB, we believe that it’s part of our job to educate, inspire, and empower individuals to make food choices that support achieving their best life and building pathways out of food insecurity.